smita-deshmane/Bike-Share-Data-Analysis/README.md

 ![No of Rides during Weekday by Membership Type (2) (1)](https://github.com/smita-deshmane/Bike-Share-Data-Analysis/assets/127545460/56aa67ac-4516-4d78-9e1d-8db9fbe5ff32)

 #### 3. Number of Rides taken per Month by Members and Casual Riders
 This analysis reveals that annual members consistently have a higher number of rides compared to casual riders in all months.
-Both annual members and casual riders have the highest proportion of rides in the months June and July.
-The freqency of rides significantly going down for both members and casuals in the months of January and February.
+Both annual members and casual riders have the highest proportion of rides in June and July.
+The frequency of rides significantly went down for both members and casuals in January and February.

 ![Number of Rides by Month and Membership Type](https://github.com/smita-deshmane/Bike-Share-Data-Analysis/assets/127545460/be16e97b-c4db-40da-9ad8-0bca12f1111c)

 #### 4. Average Ride Duration(in minutes) per day for Members and Casual Riders

 On average, casual riders have significantly longer ride durations compared to annual members.
-Members tend to have consistent rides throught the week, whereas, casual users tend to drive for longer periods over the weenkend.
+Members tend to have consistent rides throughout the week, whereas, casual users tend to drive for longer periods over the weekend.

 ![Trip Duration in Weekday ](https://github.com/smita-deshmane/Bike-Share-Data-Analysis/assets/127545460/45002335-1568-4581-8573-ac75b951af8f)

 #### 5. Frequency of Rides per Hour for Members and Casual Riders
 The line graph illustrates variations in the frequency of rides per hour for both annual members and casual riders.
-Both rider type experience peak usage at 5pm.
-Members showing peak hour in the morning at 8am as well.
+Both rider types experience peak usage at 5 pm.
+Members showing peak hour at 8 am as well.

 ![Rides Started per Hour](https://github.com/smita-deshmane/Bike-Share-Data-Analysis/assets/127545460/d95f8607-4f17-4092-8a1a-b64c014d09c6)

 #### 6. Number of Rides per Season

 Overall, annual members consistently have the highest proportion of rides in all seasons compared to casual riders.
-However, during winters, annual members have the highest proportion of rides as compared to casual riders.
+However, during winter, annual members have the highest proportion of rides as compared to casual riders.
 On the other hand, casual riders have the highest proportion of rides during summers making it equivalent to annual members.

 ![Sheet 8](https://github.com/smita-deshmane/Bike-Share-Data-Analysis/assets/127545460/2269d49d-3599-4810-b8a4-6984920c6e06)